Updated: Oct 2

 How do you typically mange stress?
 Do you eat?
 Drink?
 Spend money?
 Become short tempered?
 Do you do or say things you wouldn’t normally?

-The irony is it is these kinds of self-sabotaging behaviors that lead to even more stress!
-And what do we do with increased stress?
-Often engage in another self-sabotaging behavior.
+The irony is that these kinds of self-sabotaging behaviors often only lead to more stress!
+And what do we do with all that increased stress?
+Engage in another self-sabotaging behavior.

 But stress doesn't have to be a downward spiral.

-Stop stress in it’s tracks and reduce its negative impact on your health and happiness with these 4 ways to combat stress:
+Stop stress in it’s tracks and reduce its negative impact on your health and well-being with these 4 simple tips to combat stress.